AlcoholRehabHelp Logo

 • You’ve drunk more or longer than you initially intended

-• You tried to reduce or stop drinking but couldn’t
+• You tried reducing or quitting drinking but couldn’t

 • You lost a significant amount of time because of drinking or being hungover